 The incredibly popular stories and characters from J.K.
-Rowling's books and the films they inspired cast a spell on millions of fans who have visited -- and adored -- The Wizarding World of Harry Potter – Hogsmeade at Universal Orlando's Islands of Adventure, which opened in 2010.
+Rowling's books and the films they inspired cast a spell on millions of fans who visit and adore The Wizarding World of Harry Potter – Hogsmeade at Universal Orlando's Islands of Adventure, which opened in 2010.
 The Potter lore continued in 2014 with an ambitious expansion at the resort's other park, Universal Studios Florida.

 Dubbed The Wizarding World of Harry Potter - Diagon Alley, it explores the London side of Rowling's mythical universe.
 Given the breakthrough attractions, meticulous attention to detail and storytelling, and overall level of quality Universal delivered at its original Potter land, it's hard to believe that the park wizards could have outdone themselves.
 But they have.
 Grab yourself an Elixir to Induce Euphoria (but try to quell your enthusiasm) as we explore the best things at The Wizarding World of Harry Potter - Diagon Alley.